klange/toaruos/README.md

 ToaruOS is a completely independent project, and all code in this repository - which is the entire codebase of the operating system, including its kernel, bootloaders, libraries, and applications - is original, written by the ToaruOS developers over the course of eight years.
 The complete source history, going back to when ToaruOS was nothing more than a baremetal "hello world" can be tracked through this git repository.

 ToaruOS has taken inspiration from Linux in its choice of binary formats, filesystems, and its approach to kernel modules, but is not derived in any way from Linux code.
 ToaruOS's userspace is also influenced by the GNU utilities, but does not incorporate any GNU code.

-### Are there plans for a 64-bit port / SMP support?

-Yes, an x86-64/SMP-capable port is [in progress](https://github.com/toaruos) as of 2021.